vsb-js/example-be-w-2022/README.md

    cd example-project/
    ```

-   or download it as a separate archive from [here](https://gitlab.com/jan.havlena/example-project/-/archive/main/example-project-main.zip).
+   or download it as a standalone archive from [here](https://gitlab.com/jan.havlena/example-project/-/archive/main/example-project-main.zip).

 2. Install all required packages by running: `npm install`.
    You can find their names in `package.json` file under `dependencies` field.
-3. Create migration and initialize databases with example data from `seed.js` file by running `npm run prisma:init`.
+3. Create migration and initialize databases with example data from `seed.js` file by running prepared script `npm run prisma:init`.
 4. Now you can start app in development mode by running `npm start` or `npm run start:dev`.

 ## .env files